What is business intelligence in marketing and how exactly can it help your marketing initiatives? Learn about BI in

 - Psychographic segmentation: Sorts customers based on interests, opinions, values, lifestyle.

 - Behavioral segmentation: Sorts customers based on patterns in their decision-making, such as purchases, use, consumption, and product preferences.

 This information can be used to group together audiences based on common interests, locales, beliefs, and behaviors, all giving businesses the opportunity to target audience groups in a more granular, specific, and personalized way.

-Through the advanced data analytics of business intelligence in marketing, these outcomes can be enormously beneficial to organizations looking to better serve their customers and prospects.
+You can get an improved understanding of your market with business intelligence.
+And these analytics can be enormously beneficial to organizations looking to better serve their customers and prospects.

 Business intelligence in marketing may seem complex, but really, it’s all about using existing customer data to better inform marketing initiatives by giving companies improved insights into their various audience groups.

 Through better reporting and unifying data and applications, organizations are able to use their information in a more actionable way that allows for the execution of better, more specific, and more efficient marketing campaigns.

 Learn how to easily implement business intelligence and see the benefits of its analysis of customer data with Impact's checklist, What Businesses Need for a Successful Business Intelligence Strategy.